gladwinK/xfs-simulator/README.md

     - Creates a special barrier transaction in the log queue.
     - Blocks the calling thread using custom synchronization.
     - Waits until the log worker processes all prior transactions.
-    - **Ensures Ordering:** metadata changes are logged before being applied.
+    - **Ensures Ordering:** Metadata changes are logged before being applied.

 ### 3.5 Synchronization Implementation
 - **Custom Barrier Sync:** Instead of deprecated semaphores, uses `pthread_mutex` and `pthread_cond`.